 An old peasants’ meal that shines for its simplicity, Bubble and Squeak is a concoction of potatoes and cabbage that is skillet fried until golden brown.
 The funny name comes from the sound it makes as it is cooked in the frying pan.

-Bubble and Squeak is often made using leftovers – and sometimes includes other vegetables, such as carrots, Brussels sprouts, swedes, turnips, onions and even meat.
+Bubble and Squeak is often made using leftovers – and sometimes includes carrots, Brussels sprouts, swedes, turnips, onions and even meat.
 While it can be eaten for any meal, it is typically served as an accompaniment to breakfast.

 We think Bubble and Squeak is best with breakfast – and recommend ordering it at Terry’s Café (as part of The Works Fry Up) or as an addition to the Set Breakfast at Regency Café.
 Bubble and Squeak is also a potato option at Mother Mash.